cmartinezal/REST-API/README.md

 ### Authentication Endpoints

 The authentication is based in JSON Web Token (JWT)\
-The auth token is required to access to users secured enpoints.\
+The auth token is required to access to users secured endpoints.\
-The refresh token enpoint exists to enable authorization servers to use short lifetimes for access tokens without needing to involve the user when the token expires.
+The refresh token endpoint exists to enable authorization servers to use short lifetimes for access tokens without needing to involve the user when the token expires.

 ![image](https://github.com/user-attachments/assets/c92f1099-a025-41ea-922a-d5395c9755dd)

 The requests can be performed to the following urls: